Pope

 It

-should be noted that Sedevacantists have referenced recent authors, such as
+should be noted that the Sedevacantists have referenced recent authors, such as

 Cardinal Billot, who stated that Pope Gregory did not approve this particular

-decree, even though it is was included in the Decretals.
+decree, even though it is was included in the the book of Decretals that he promulgated.
 While that may indeed be the case, it only excuses

-Gregory XII from error; it does not excuse Pope Celestine.
+Gregory from confirming the error; it does not excuse Celestine from the error.

 Conclusion